theomerkaratas/sabanci-university-master-degree-projects/README.md

 - **🌐 Networks** – network protocols, architectures, and distributed systems
 - **🗄️ Databases** – design, SQL, modeling, and data management
-- **📊 Data Science** – analytics, machine learning, and data-driven solutions
 - **💻 Software Engineering** – application development, software design, and methodologies
 - *(additional subjects will be added as I progress in the program)*

 ---

 ## 📂 Repository Structure